ucsb-cs16/w19/_lectures/lect05.md

 ## C++ Memory Model
-* Program layout in memory
+* Program layout in memory: text, global data , heap and stack
 * The stack and its purpose
 * Global vs. local variables